glebmikha/data-science-project-template/README.md

 Add to the Jupyter Dockerfile

 ```
-# Choose your desired base image
-FROM jupyter/scipy-notebook:latest

 # Create a Python 2.x environment using conda including at least the ipython kernel
 # and the kernda utility.
 Add any additional packages you want available for use